jordanate/machine-learning-classification/README.md

 ## Evaluation

 ### Why did we chose the Logistic Regression model (recall of 92%) rather than the Gaussian Naive Bayes model (recall of 94%) as our final model?
 Although our main priority of this project was to minimize recall, the false positive rate that came with our highest recall outcome was too high for comfort.
 More specifically, the model that had the best recall was our Gaussian Naive Bayes model with a recall score of 0.94 but a false positive rate of 0.60.
-In comparison, our Logistic Regression model with the optimal threshold had a recall score of 0.92 with a false positive rate of 0.29.
+In comparison, our Logistic Regression model with the optimal threshold (Model 1) had a recall score of 0.92 with a false positive rate of 0.29.

 Therefore, we decided that we are willing to risk a 0.02 difference in our recall for the sake of having a false positive rate that is more than half the size of that of the model with the best recall score.